Ronali Amatya: Early life and education

-Amatya was involved with sports as a child, including karate.
+Amatya was involved in sports as a child, including karate.

-She graduated with her bachelor's degree at age 20.
+She graduated with a bachelor's degree at the age of 20.

 Career

 Modeling

 Amatya began her modeling career after winning Model Hunt Nepal 2016, organized by The Next Models Nepal.
-During the competition she won the title of "Miss Personality".
+During the competition, she won the title of "Miss Personality."

-Amatya modeled at a graduation fashion show at Namuna College of Fashion Technology in 2016 and in The Mount Everest Fashion Runway in January 2020.
+Amatya modeled in a graduation fashion show at Namuna College of Fashion Technology in 2016 and at The Mount Everest Fashion Runway in January 2020.

 Pageantry

 Amatya won Miss Eco International Nepal 2017.
-At Miss Eco International 2017 in Egypt, she received the title of "Miss Congeniality".
+At Miss Eco International 2017 in Egypt, she received the title of "Miss Congeniality."

-She represented Nepal in "Miss International 2018" held in Tokyo Dome City Hall in Tokyo, Japan.
+She represented Nepal in "Miss International 2018", held at Tokyo Dome City Hall in Tokyo, Japan.
 She would again represent Nepal at Miss Grand International 2021 in Thailand.

 Personal life

 Amatya struggled with self-image issues (and subsequent mental health issues) after entering the modeling and pageant industries.
 She began addressing these issues in 2020 during the quarantine imposed by the COVID-19 pandemic.
 She has also dealt with gastritis.

 She took up yoga in 2017.